alexkuznecov16/alexkuznecov16/README.md

 Combining my frontend and backend skills, I offer comprehensive full-stack development services.
 This includes building end-to-end solutions, from client interfaces to server logic and database management.

 ### Custom Web Applications
 I specialize in developing bespoke web applications tailored to specific business needs.
-Whether it's an e-commerce platform, a custom CMS, or a complex web portal, I deliver solutions that align with your business goals.
+Whether it's an e-commerce platform, or a complex web portal, I deliver solutions that align with your business goals.

 ### UI/UX Design and Prototyping
 With tools like Figma and Adobe Photoshop, I create intuitive and aesthetically pleasing UI/UX designs.
 My process includes wireframing, prototyping, and user testing to ensure optimal user engagement.